dikaaayy/movie-list/README.md

   <img src="images/movieIphone12.svg" height="600"/>
 </p>

-This project was made with NextJS with TailwindCSS, and still on progress to make the netflix's complete feature.
+This project was made with NextJS with TailwindCSS, and still on progress to make a comprehensive movie information website.

 ## Preview of the Web